10 Steps To Achieve Higher Jewelry Sales at Trade Shows

 You need to stand up.
 If you sit comfortably in your chair, customers might feel like they bother you if they want to buy something or ask for some information.
 So be prepared and wear comfortable shoes that will allow you to stand up all day long or most of the day.
 The same goes for clothes – wear something that makes you look serious and professional while being comfortable.

 Pimp Yourself Up

 Not everyone will want to stop by your booth.
 But if you have a flyer or a leaflet to hand them out as they walk along with your tent, they might be convinced by your promotional material and come back to check you out or to actually buy something!
 Be prepared with enough promotional material to hand out to everyone who walks by your tent.

 Checking Out Your Competition

-Regardless if it’s your first or you 20th show, you always need to check out your competition.
-Checking out the competition works as a great incentive because you might feel inspired by something they’ve done with their business or tent.
-At the same time you can watch with a careful eye and learn from their mistakes because no one is perfect!
+Regardless of whether it’s your first or 20th show, you always need to check out your competition.
+Checking out the competition is a great incentive because you might feel inspired by something they’ve done with their business or tent.
+At the same time, you can watch with a careful eye and learn from their mistakes because no one is perfect!

 The Show Must Go On!

-And even if the last show you attended was not what you expected it to be or if you didn’t sell as much as you thought you would, you should still attend a next one and do everything in your power to improve your strategy.
-It’s all about trying new things, experimenting and simulating while selling some beautiful jewelry and making your customers happy.
+And even if the last show you attended was not what you expected it to be or if you didn’t sell as much as you thought you would, you should still participate in the next one and do everything in your power to improve your strategy.
+It’s all about trying new things, experimenting, and simulating while selling some beautiful jewelry and making your customers happy.